disnana/NanaSQLite/docs/site/en/transaction_guide.md

 asyncio.run(main())
 ```

-**Solution**: Use independent database connections for each task or serialize transactions.
+**Solution**: Use independent database connections for each task, or serialize transactions.

 ---

 ## Practical Examples

-### Example 1: Bank Account Transfer
+### Example 1: Bank Transfer

 ```python
 from nanasqlite import NanaSQLite, NanaSQLiteError